convexset/meteor-flow-router-tree/README.md

 Generally speaking, client-side failure callbacks should result in routing to a page which the current user is more likely to be authorized to be on.
 For example, access controls on a restricted route/template might boot an unauthorized user to the "main user dashboard" (MUD?) and access controls on the MUD might boot an unauthorized user to the login page (where probably no access controls apply except perhaps geographical ones by IP address, in which case...)

 Access checks are implemented as ["entry triggers"](https://github.com/kadirahq/flow-router/#triggers) and will be the first in the list.
+The failure callback will be called and the used should rely on the invocation context (i.e.: `this`) to identify the "`flow-router-tree`" context and react accordingly.

 Checks and failure callbacks are invoked with the following context (i.e.: "`this`"):
 ```